iopsystems/rezolus/README.md

 ## Getting Help

+Join our [Discord server][discord] to ask questions and have discussions.

 If you have a problem using Rezolus or a question about Rezolus that you can't find an answer to, please open a
 [new issue on GitHub][new issue]